-THUNDERBIRDS CHARITIES 2018 FALL GRANT CYCLE IS NOW CLOSED.
-PLEASE CHECK BACK JANUARY 2019 FOR FUTURE FUNDING CYCLE UPDATES.
+THUNDERBIRDS CHARITIES 2021 SPRING FUNDING CYCLE IS NOW CLOSED.
+PLEASE CHECK BACK IN EARLY AUGUST 2021 FOR FALL FUNDING UPDATES.
 THANK YOU.

 The items below are required for all requests: Narratives required in the proposal include (but not limited to)

-Summarize the purpose of the request (maximum word count 100).
+Summarize the purpose of the request (maximum character count = 600; approximate word count 150).

 Supplemental materials required in the proposal include (but not limited to):